 Examples of Evaporation

-Here is the list of Examples of Evaporation which are used in daily life:
+Here is the list of Examples of Evaporation that are used in daily life:

 - Wet clothing placed outdoors dries due to the evaporation of water.